-Communicating these practices and systems to consumers is important for the reputation and ongoing success of Australian wool in international markets.
-This handbook has been designed to further create Trust in Australian Wool.
+Open communication of these practices and systems to consumers is vital for the ongoing success and reputation of Australian wool in international markets.
+Trust in Australian Wool serves as a resource to further underpin trust in Australian wool through communicating transparency and aims to build trust for a sustainable future.

-Chief Executive Officer WoolProducers Australia
+Jo HallChief Executive Officer WoolProducers Australia